-Young people and adults must take a final exam after completing a vocational training program.
-A system of accredited professional examination centres is currently being developed, and the new system should be operational by 2025.
-The VET Scholarship Scheme is available to all VET students in vocational secondary and higher vocational education (including internships in school workshops).
-Under the vocational training employment contract, students seconded to companies receive a monthly salary (60% of the minimum wage or more, depending on performance).
-There is also a start-up grant, in lump sum, for obtaining your first vocational qualification (EUR 420-840, depending on the result of the exam).
-Companies providing traineeships can compensate (reduce) the mandatory financial contribution by providing dual vocational training (theory and / or practice) (CEDEFOP 2021a).
+Young people and adults need to pass a final examination upon completion of a formal VET programme.
+Currently a system of accredited vocational examination centres is being established and should be operational by 2025.
+The general VET scholarship scheme is accessible by all VET learners in upper secondary schools (including during practical training periods delivered in school workshops).
+Learners in company placements under a vocational employment contract receive remuneration (60% of the minimum wage or more, depending on performance).
+A career starter allowance in one lump sum is given on completion of the first vocational qualification (EUR 420 to 840 depending on the results of the exam).
+Business organisations can compensate (reduce) the obligatory vocational contribution by providing dual VET (theory and/or practice).

-The government formed in Hungary in 2010 wanted to increase participation in vocational training and the prestige of the professions.
-Vocational training should include more on-the-job learning, with more in-company training (inspired by countries with a strong dual training practice system such as Germany).
-The Prime Minister and the President of the Hungarian Chamber of Commerce and Industry (MKIK) signed a framework agreement in November 2010, in which the MKIK will play a key role in the vocational training tasks currently performed by the state.
-The management of vocational training remains a public task (European Commission 2015).
+The government formed in 2010 in Hungary intended to raise participation in and the prestige of VET.
+VET should become less theoretical and include greater workbased learning, with more training in enterprises (inspired by countries with a strong apprenticeship system such as Germany).

+The prime minister and the president of the Hungarian Chamber of Commerce and Industry (Magyar Kereskedelmi és Iparkamara -MKIK) signed a framework agreement in November 2010 giving the MKIK a key role for VET-related tasks currently performed by the state.
+Subsequently, the MKIK was commissioned by the government to develop occupational profiles and framework curricula for 125 occupations, or nearly all skilled manual occupations in Hungary.
+This is just one example of the increasing role of social partners in the governance of VET in Hungary (Cedefop 2013).